persephonepunch/weather-infographic/README.md

 4) Run the npm package install command to install all dependencies : 'npm install'

-5) Start the server : 'node server.js'
+5) Start the server : 'node server.js'.
+Optionally, you can run the server under [forever](https://www.npmjs.com/package/forever) to ensure continuous operation.

 ##Working
 1) Open the browser and type http://IP-ADDRESS:3000 , where IP-ADDRES can be localhost ( if testing locally) or the actual IP address of the server (if testing remotely).